paulinetheitgirl/tictactoe-minimax/README.md

 - The computer will always try to control the center of the board, initially
 - Instead of a 2-dimensionally array, I chose to track each player's positions as char[]s, and the win states as ints produced from strings.
 So instead of loops, checking for a winner is done by converting the player position to a string then to an int, then doing a bitwise `&` against the possible win states.
+## Unit tests
+A couple of unit tests are included, to illustrate how the minimax method works.

 # About the font in the /resources folder
 I don't have a license to redistribute the `pixantiqua` font, but for your own purposes, you can copy it from the